heyglen/heyglen.github.io/_posts/2016-07-29-openssl-decode-pfx.md

 title: "Openssl pfx⟶pem"
 ---

-You have a certificate & key in a pfx file and need it in pem format.
+You have a certificate & key in a pfx file and need the host certificate and key in pem format.

 # Extract the Keys